|

 - Square of numbers: The square of an odd number is also odd.

-Numbers form one of the bases of mathematics, with distinct properties that categorize them as even numbers and odd numbers.
-Understanding these properties is essential, as these distinctions influence many arithmetic operations and mathematical behaviors.
-This article delves into the characteristics of even and odd numbers, their properties, as well as practical applications.
+The numbers form one of the bases of mathematics, with distinct properties that categorize them into even numbers and odd numbers.
+Understanding these properties is essential, as these distinctions influence numerous arithmetic operations and mathematical behaviors.
+This article deeply explores the characteristics of even and odd numbers, their properties, and practical applications.

 Definition of even and odd numbers